NathanHannon/infinite-scroll/README.md

-# infinite-scroll
+# Infinite Scroll
 A project to showcase infinite scrolling.
-Pulls images from Usplash
+Pulls images from [Usplash](https://usplash.com)